guthizzle/osrs_tools/leagues/strats/grid_master.md

 - Remove Ardy death tp in favour of fairy ring
 - Various Fairy ring routing added to skip long unproductive travelling
 - Added contingency routing in notes if we can get dodgy deals easily.

+v1.2

+- Added section for cooking
+- Adjust amounts and level of fletching training, production prodigy allows us to make broads earlier
+- Add some fairy's flight pathing